Alonzo Patrick Fox: Awards

-His decorations included multiple awards of the Distinguished Service Medal, the Silver Star, the Legion of Merit, and three Bronze Stars.
+Fox's decorations included multiple awards of the Distinguished Service Medal, the Silver Star, the Legion of Merit, and three Bronze Star Medals.
+His foreign decorations included the French Croix de Guerre with palms, Dutch Order of Orange-Nassau, and Soviet Order of the Red Banner.

 Post-military work

 From 1957 to 1959, Fox served as Deputy Assistant Secretary of Defense for National Security Council Affairs.
 In retirement, Fox resided in McLean, Virginia.

 Death and burial

-He died at Sibley Memorial Hospital in Washington, D.C., on December 19, 1984.
+He died at Sibley Memorial Hospital in Washington, D.C., on 19 December 1984.
 He was buried at Arlington National Cemetery, Section 2, Site 4735-G RH.

 Personal life

-Fox was married to Elizabeth Jordan (October 7, 1900 – February 20, 1964).
+Fox was married to Elizabeth Jordan (7 October 1900 – 20 February 1964).
 Their children included a son, Army Colonel Eugene A. Fox, and a daughter, Patricia Fox.
 Patricia Fox was the wife of Alexander M. Haig Jr.